ericqu/iban_validation/iban_validation_rs/README.md

 For now, parallelisation is not in the scope of the core library as usage through other libraries is likely to provide that, like in the polars plugin.

 # Changes
+ - 0.1.21: updgraded to polars 0.52.0, rust 1.91, improved internal data structure.
+Enable modern CPU instruction on x86 (x86-64-v3) and Mac (M1) for python, polars and c packages.
  - 0.1.20: technical update updgraded to polars 0.51.0, rust 1.90
  - 0.1.19: technical update updgraded to polars 0.50.0, rust 1.89
  - 0.1.18: technical update updgraded to polars 0.49.1, pyo3 0.25, rust 1.88